 What You Do Matters: Lessons from the Holocaust

-Nine Years of Stunning Results
+Twelve Years of Stunning Results

 The very first Leadership Mission sponsored by the Jewish Foundation occurred in March of 2006 when a group of law enforcement and civic leaders from greater Prescott traveled to Washington, D.C. to the United States Holocaust Memorial Museum (USHMM) to participate in a program entitled: Law Enforcement and Society: Lessons of the Holocaust.
-What has happened in the ensuing nine years is nothing other than extraordinary.
+What has happened in the ensuing twelve years is nothing other than extraordinary.

 • In 2007, the staff of the USHMM traveled to Tucson to present the course to those attending the Arizona Prosecutors Annual Summer Conference.